Tiendil/tiendil-org-content/content/posts/2024-02-23-making-a-fictional-universe-quantity-survey-cleaning/en.md

 ## Cleaning up methodology

-First of all, I want to thank everyone who chose the free answer option and wrote their thoughts.
+First of all, I want to thank everyone who chose the free answer options and wrote their thoughts.
 I read them all and made a bunch of notes!

 At the moment of closing the survey, 363 answers were received.
 After normalization and cleaning, 304 remained.